 For the price, this is arguably the best accordion plug-in that I’ve heard thus far.
 Little Pump Reeds is a plugin that has covered a large collection of underappreciated instruments, mostly, handheld air-driven reed instruments like harmonicas, accordions, and many of their counterparts like the melodica and more.

 It seems to sound the most realistic and true to the actual accordion sound.
-You can grab this one from Plugin Boutique at this link here, or you can check out the demo before buying it.
+You can grab this one from Plugin Boutique, or you can check out the demo before buying it.
 Remember, this is for Kontakt, so you’re going to need Kontakt Player before you can use this plugin.

 2) Organetta from Audio Thing